MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

   You can also use certificate profiles on Gmail and Nine Work.
 Any Gmail or Nine Work device configuration policies that you create continue to apply to the device.
 It's not necessary to move them to app configuration policies.
 Email apps, such as Nine Work, may not be free.
 Review the app's licensing details, or contact the app company with any questions.

   On Android Enterprise Fully Managed, Dedicated, and Corporate-owned Work Profiles, use [app configuration policies](../apps/app-configuration-policies-use-android.md).
-The app configuration policies support the Gmail and Nine Work email apps.
+You can use email apps that support app configuration policies, including Gmail and Nine Work.

 - **iOS/iPadOS**: An existing, duplicate email profile is detected based on host name and email address.
 The duplicate email profile blocks the assignment of an Intune profile.
 In this case, the Company Portal app notifies the user that they aren't compliant, and prompts the end user to manually remove the configured profile.
 To help prevent this scenario, tell your end users to enroll *before* installing an email profile, which allows Intune to set up the profile.